 British Empire abolishes slavery

-On this date in 1834, slavery became illegal.
-Abolition of the Slave Trade Act passed in 1833 and became law on August 1, 1834.
+On this date in 1834, the Abolition of the Slave Trade Act passed in 1833 and became law and slavery became illegal in the United Kingdom.

 Slavery was an important component of the economies of both Britain and the United States.
 Until the abolition of the slave trade in 1807, Britain was responsible for the transportation of 3.5 million African slaves to the Americas, a third of all slaves transported across the Atlantic.
 The 1807 law did not stop the British slave trade, however.
 An act making not just the slave trade but slavery itself illegal was passed in 1838.